jnggerg/Prediction-creator-gui-tool/README.md

 # Prediction Creator GUI Tool

-A simple Python project using a local SQLite database with FastAPI for Twitch streamers and moderators to make creating predictions easier to run and set up, with optional AI recommendations using Langchain/OpenAI.
+A simple Python project using a local SQLite database with FastAPI and tkinter GUI for Twitch streamers and moderators to make creating predictions easier to run and set up, with optional AI recommendations using Langchain/OpenAI.

 ## Getting Started

 ### Prerequisites
-- Install Python if not already installed
+- Install Python and Pip if not already installed
+- If using Linux / Mac, setup venv using `python3 -m venv venv`, then run `source venv/bin/activate`

 ### Setup Instructions